spack/spack-tutorial/tutorial_environments.rst

 .. note::

-   Trilinos would only have been uninstalled by Spack if it were no longer needed by any environments.
+   Trilinos would only have been uninstalled by Spack if it were no longer needed by any environments or their package dependencies.

 -------------------------------